 You may not have realized that your pillowcase should be part of your beauty routine.
 Many people make the mistake of not changing their pillowcase often enough, which can lead to breakouts.
 Dr. Reath recommends washing sheets and pillowcases in fragrance-free detergent if you have sensitive, reactive skin.

 You should change your pillowcase every few days, especially if you don’t wash off all of your makeup.
 Speaking of….

 You don’t wash your face before going to bed.

 Think about what your skin is exposed to during the day: makeup, oil, and environmental pollutants.
 Even if you don’t wear makeup, these irritants gather on the skin and attract harmful free radicals that age your skin faster.
 They also seep into pores, causing breakouts and blackheads.

-Did you know that cell turnover is more active while we sleep as our skin takes advantage of this time to naturally rejuvenate and heal itself?
+Did you know that cell turnover is more active while we sleep as our skin takes advantage of this time to rejuvenate and heal itself naturally?
 This natural anti-aging process just isn’t effective if your skin isn’t clean.
-Trust us, if we knew all along that a clean face was the key to keeping our skin dewy and youthful, we would have been much better about this years ago.
+Trust us.
+If we knew all along that a clean face was the key to keeping our skin dewy and youthful, we would have been much better about this years ago.

 There are more Beauty Blunders featured in the sixth edition of our practice magazine, Your Beauty, which just hit the stands.

 To get your free copy, just fill out the form here, and we’ll pop it in the mail to you right away.